Etidorhpa: Concept

 The book purports to be a manuscript dictated by a strange being named I-Am-The-Man to a man named Llewyllyn Drury.
 Drury's adventure culminates in a trek through a cave in Kentucky into the core of the earth.
 Ideas presented in Etidorhpa include practical alchemy, secret Masonic orders, the Hollow Earth theory, and the concept of transcending the physical realm.

 Hollow Earth

-Etidorhpa belongs to a subgenre of fiction that shares elements of science fiction, fantasy, utopian fiction, and scientific (or pseudoscientific) speculation.
-Jules Verne's Journey to the Center of the Earth is the most famous book of this type, though many others can be cited.
-It imagined another world in the center of a hollow earth.
+Etidorhpa belongs to a subgenre of fiction which shares elements of science fiction, fantasy, utopian fiction, and scientific (or pseudoscientific) speculation, Jules Verne's Journey to the Center of the Earth being the most famous novel of this type.
+Its literary conceit is that of another world in the center of a hollow earth.

-Among John Uri Lloyd's generation, Edward Bulwer-Lytton's The Coming Race was popular and influential.
-During the next generation, Edgar Rice Burroughs wrote a series of Hollow Earth novels.
+In Lloyd's generation Edward Bulwer-Lytton's The Coming Race was also popular and influential.
+(In the next Edgar Rice Burroughs wrote a series of hollow earth novels, by which time the format was pulp fiction.)